aws-samples/eks-workshop-v2/website/docs/observability/resource-view/cluster-view/nodes_view.md

 sidebar_position: 30
 ---

-Kubernetes runs your workload by placing containers into Pods to run on Nodes.
+Kubernetes runs your workload by placing containers into pods to run on [Nodes] (https://kubernetes.io/docs/concepts/architecture/nodes/).
 A node may be a virtual or physical machine, depending on the cluster.
 The eks-workshop-cluster is running 3 nodes on which the workloads are deployed.
 Click on the Nodes drill down to list the nodes.

 ![Insights](/img/resource-view/cluster-node.jpg)

-If you click on any of the node names, you will find the Info section that has a lot of details of the node - OS, container runtime, instance type , ec2 instance and [Managed node group](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) that make it easy to provision compute capcity for the cluster.
-The next section, Capacity allocation shows suage and reservation of various resources on EC2 worker notes connected to the cluster.
+If you click on any of the node names, you will find the Info section that has a lot of details of the node - OS, container runtime, instance type , EC2 instance and [Managed node group](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) (that make it easy to provision compute capcity for the cluster).
+The next section, Capacity allocation shows usage and reservation of various resources on EC2 worker nodes connected to the cluster.

 ![Insights](/img/resource-view/cluster-node-detail1.jpg)